 The State-Level Wildcard

-A cannabis brand operating in multiple states now has to track five different AI disclosure and accountability regimes simultaneously.
-A compliance team designed for state-by-state licensing tracking is not equipped for this.
+A cannabis brand operating in multiple states now has to track AI disclosure, privacy, advertising, product-claim, and age-gating issues simultaneously.
+A compliance team designed only for state-by-state licensing tracking is not equipped for this.

 What Brands Are Actually Doing (Spoiler: Nothing)